Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/FlashMemory/Class FlashMemoryClass.rst

 NA

-.. note :: “FlashMemory.h” must be included to use the class function.
+.. note :: "FlashMemory.h" must be included to use the class function.

 **FlashMemoryClass::read**
 --------------------------